 The mounting location of the electric panel convection heater should be determined so as to prevent putting any strain to the power cable.
 After selecting the location, drill the mounting holes according to the guidelines below.
 To mark the locations of the holes, place the mounting brackets flat against the wall and use a pen to mark where the oval holes on the brackets correspond to on the wall, leaving enough space at the bottom to make sure that the mounted panel will stay at least 100 mm off the floor.
 Take into account the minimum distances given below for efficient operation of the heater.

-İvigo convection heaters and towel warmers have a three-year warranty.
+Ivigo convection heaters and towel warmers have a three-year warranty.
 Other electrical appliances have a two-year warranty.
-We offer customer services, technical support and repair services against product malfunctions.
-Please contact us free of charge at 444 5 427 for any support requests both during and after the warranty period.
+Please call customer services for your service requests with regard to your product.